 What is the Liziba Station monorail through a building?▾

 Liziba is a station on Chongqing Rail Transit Line 2 where the train passes directly through the 6th to 8th floors of a 19-storey residential building.
 The station and building were constructed at the same time in 2004.
-It is completely real and operational — you can ride through the building on Line 2, or watch from the street-level viewing plaza below.
+It is completely real and operational — ride through on Line 2 for the inside view, or watch from the street-level plaza below.

 What is the best time of year to visit Chongqing?▾